 Selecting a Cooke lens

-Cooke lens are probably some of the most expensive glass out there.
-Used mostly by industry professionals, there aren’t many young filmmakers with multiple Cooke lenses in their camera bags.
+Cooke lenses are probably some of the most expensive glass out there.
+Used mostly by industry professionals, there aren’t many young filmmakers with multiple Cookes in their camera bags.

 The most common Cooke lenses are the Cooke S4s and the original Panchro lenses.